rab97/ParallelGraphColoring/DOCUMENTATION.md

         }

-In this way the thread that first completes the assigment of its vertices will wait until the last thread inserts the found indipendent set into the mis and clear it for the next iteration.
+In this way the thread that first completes the assigment of its vertices will wait until the last thread inserts the found indipendent set into the mis, and clear it for the next iteration.

 ## Tools